 Occupational Overuse Syndrome

-The Main Causes of Occupational Overuse Syndrome (OOS) which includes RSI's carpal tunnel syndrome, etc. are a variety of repetitive bodily motions/actions.
-These actions are often imposed on people because of:
+The main causes of Occupational Overuse Syndrome (OOS), which includes RSI's carpal tunnel syndrome, etc. are a variety of repetitive body motions/actions.
+Thes actions are often imposed on people because of:

-While there is an onus on employers to provide a safe workplace, safe methods and systems of work and proper training, employees need to learn the best workplaces, and this may reflect poor working technique.
+Where there is an onus on employers to provide a safe workplace, safe methods and systems of work and proper training, employees need to learn the best workplaces, an this my reflect poor working technique.

 People with a variety of previous injuries are susceptible.
 In addition, susceptibility through both physical predisposition and personality has been suggested.
-Some people may not be able to relax as well as other people.
+Some people may not be able to relax as well as others.

 A tense personality before the arrival of symptoms should not be confused with the secondary anxiety and depression that results from chronic pain.

 The typical patient arrives on time, dresses well and delivers a concise history.
 If not interrupted by someone who has already made up his mind, initial aggression melts.
 Pain may precede reporting of symptoms by weeks or years.
 Exacerbation follows a heavier workload, overtime or the arrival of a dominating supervisor or the introduction of production bonuses.
 Being competitive by nature, she responds, with increased effort, missing tea breaks and eating lunch by the keyboard.
 She is usually one of the fastest in the group.
 Additional domestic work may contribute: moving house, knitting or playing a musical instrument enthusiastically.
-Contrary to many reports in the literature, there was, in almost all cases, a strong desire to return to work.
-Most accepted that they were competitive perfectionists or worriers.
-They were high achievers, but poor relaxers.
+Contrary to may reports i the literature, there was, in almost all cases, a stron desire to return to work.
+Most accepted they were competitive perfectionists or worriers.
+The were high achievers, but poor relaxers.

 These are valuable employees whose performance can be strongly affected by a real ergonomic program and which can strongly contribute to a company's bottom line.

 An example is a Soma corporate customer with about 3,000 employees.
-Before their ergonomic program annual workers comp claims cost the company about $3,000,000 annually.
-After spending about $250,000 to implement a comprehensive ergonomics program, which included ergonomic furniture, computer equipment and training annual workers comp costs dropped over 60%.
-The company saved almost $2,000,000!! by spending a $250,000.
-That's well over a 800% return on investment.
-Typical returns on investment for real ergonomics programs are 60-80% with typical productivity increases of 10 to 25%.
-For a $250 per hour attorney a 20% productivity gain over an average 2 week 80 hour work period could amount to $4,000 in additional billable hours and/or productivity.
-That would result from spending as little as $1,800 for a full ergonomic retrofit of a typical office including ergonomic training.
+Before their ergonomic program, annual workers comp claims cost the company about $3M annually.
+After speeding about $250,000 to implement a comprehensive ergonomics program, which included ergonomic furniture, computer equipment and training, annual workers com costs dropped over 60%.
+The company saved almost $2M by spending $250,000, that's well over an 800% return on investment.
+Typical returns on investment for real ergonomics programs are 60-80% with typical productivity increases of 10-25%.
+For a $250/hr attorney, a 20% productivity gain over an overage 2 week, 80 hour work period could amount to $4,000 in additional billable hours and/or productivity.
+That would result from spending as little as $1,800 for a full ergonomic retrofit of a typical office, including ergonomic training.